• Skip to primary navigation

 A mixing bowl containing the combined macaroon mixture.

-Use a spoon or a spatula to mix all the ingredients together.
+Use a spoon or a spatula to combine the ingredients.
 Then get your hands in and give it a bit of a squeeze until everything comes together in a tight mass.

 12 unbaked coconut macaroons on a baking tray.

 Line a baking tray with baking parchment to prevent the macaroons from sticking.
-If you don’t have baking parchment you can brush the tray lightly with oil.
+If you don't have baking parchment brush the tray lightly with oil.

 Take a tablespoon of the mixture and use your hands to form it into a slightly flattened ball shape.